Editing Show Tracks

 None

-With this setting, which is the default, nothing is sent when the Track starts or stops playing.[1]
-When None is chosen, there are no interface elements visible to configure the event.
-They will appear once you choose an event type to send, as shown in the screen shot above.
+is chosen, there are no interface elements visible to configure the event.
+They will appear once you choose an event type to send, as shown in the screen shot above. - Note

 With this setting, the Show sends a Note On message, with velocity 127 and the note number shown to the right of the menu, when some player starts playing the Track (as long as the Track is enabled), and a Note Off message when the last player playing it stops, or the Track is disabled.